zepcerqueira/lab-intro-bi-tableau/README.md

 ## Submission

-Upon completion, add your deliverables to git.
-Then commit git and push your branch to the remote.
+Upon completion, publish your workbook on Tableau Public and place the shareable link into the submission link.

 ## Resources